GandhiCloudLab/envizi-turbo-integration-tutorial/readme.md

 ## 2. Architecture

-Here is the archiecture that describes about this Turbo and Envizi integration.
+Here is the architecture  that describes about this Turbo and Envizi integration.

-We need to create App Connect flow that pulls the list of Cloud Regions and On-prem Data Centers from Turbo and sends it to Envizi's S3 bucket in a CSV file.
+App Connect flow which pulls the list of Cloud Regions and On-prem Data Centers from Turbo and sends it to Envizi's S3 bucket in a CSV file.
 This CSV file will be further processed by the Envizi internally.

 <img src="images/arch.png">

 ## 3. Turbonomic Configuration

-### Mandatory Configuraiton
+### Mandatory Configuration

 - Create a user with `Observer` role in Turbo.
 AppConnect needs this user to fetch data from Turbo.